success story | marketplace, mobile

 What are some of the games you have created?

 Last year, we picked up five games in different genres, and plan to find five more in 2017.
 Our first game was Link Twin.
-I believe it was the first title ever to launch with the Games for Samsung program.
+I believe it was the first title ever to launch with the Games for Samsung program (replaced by Galaxy Store Games).
 Another exciting project is Marble Land, a physics-based VR puzzle game that offers a fun, immersive experience for people with GearVR headsets.
 We recently released a second game through the Games For Samsung program, called High On Cake.
 We also have two other mobile titles and a PC game.

 What was the biggest technical hurdle you had to overcome when building Link Twin?